 This Library of Congress site links to Notes of a Military Reconnoissance [sic], From Fort Leavenworth, In Missouri, To San Diego, In California, Including Part of the Arkansas, Del Norte, and Gila Rivers.
 By W.H.
 Emory, Brevet Major, Corps Topographical Engineers.
 Made in 1846-7, with the Advanced Guard of the "Army of the West."
 (Washington, DC: Wendell and van Benthuysen, Printers, 1848).

 The Library of Congress provides access to President Millard Fillmore's December 13, 1850 proclamation "Declaring Act of 1850, ch.
 49, respecting the Boundaries of Texas, to be in force" which was published on pages 1005-1006 of the appendix to volume 9 of the Statutes at Large.
+This acknowledged that the Texas legislature had passed an act accepting the new boundaries.

 The Library of Congress provides access to "An Act proposing to the State of Texas the Establishment of her Northern and Western Boundaries, the Relinquishment by the said State of all Territory claimed by her exterior to said Boundaries, and all her Claims upon the United States, and to establish a territorial Government for New Mexico" from the September 9, 1850 entry in the Statutes at Large.